Save 10% Automatically on 3+ Jars of Honey (Excludes Royales)

 Third: Strain

-One cup of dye per 3-4 eggs.
-For stabilizing dye, you have two options: either add baking soda or vinegar to the plant liquid.
-Using a sieve, strain and remove all food/plant matter from the liquid.
-Vinegar lightens the color.
-Baking soda darkens the color.
+Use one cup of dye per 3-4 eggs.
+To stabilize the dye, you have two options: either add baking soda or vinegar to the plant liquid.
+Use a sieve to strain and remove all food/plant matter from the liquid.
+Vinegar lightens the color, while baking soda darkens it.

 finished raspberry dye